Condominium Insurance Coverage Limits

 The Difference Between Replacement Cost Coverage and Actual Cash Value

-Historically, most homeowners policies have covered personal property on an actual cash value basis: current replacement cost less depreciation.
+Historically, most homeowners policies have covered personal property on an actual cash value basis which, for example, could be based on the depreciated value of the property.

 For example, your five-year-old sofa is destroyed by fire and would cost $1,000 to replace.
-You might expect to receive about $500, based upon 50 percent depreciation.
-(The condition of your sofa would affect the insurance payment.)
+An insurance payment for your sofa would be reduced by depreciation.

-Today, however, most insurers offer a replacement cost provision for condominium and other forms of homeowners protection.
+Today, however, most insurers, including State Farm, offer a replacement cost provision for condominium and other forms of homeowners protection.
 This allows your destroyed property to be replaced without deduction for depreciation.
-Of course, this may cost more and your deductible would still apply to the loss.
+Of course, your deductible would still apply to the loss.